 Students are responsible for behavior on school computer networks just as they are in a classroom or school hallway.
 The network is provided for students to conduct research and communication with others.
 Access to network services is given to students who agree to act in a considerate and responsible manner.
 Parent permission is required for students under the age of 18.
 Access is a privilege - not a right and entails responsibility.
 Individual users of the school computer networks are responsible for their behavior and communication over the networks.
 It is presumed that users will comply with school standards and will honor the agreement that they have signed.
-Beyond the clarification of such standards, the school is not responsible for restricting, monitoring, or controlling the communications to maintain system integrity and ensure users are using the system responsibly.
+Beyond the clarification of such standards, the school is not responsible for restricting, monitoring, or controlling the communications of individuals utilizing the network.
+Network administrators may review files and communications to maintain system integrity and ensure users are using the system responsibly.
 Users should not expect that files stored on school servers would always be private.
 There should be no expectations of privacy when using the school computers, computer network or computer system.
 Within reason, freedom of speech and access to information will be honored.
 During school, teachers will guide students toward appropriate materials.